kaashif/cern-exercises/README.md

 The solution to exercise 1 is written in Python, all other solutions are written in Java.

-## TODO

-* Build an actual library JAR from Exercise 3

 ## Exercise 1

 This solution is written in Python.
 It depends on `pytest` for running the